aleph1888/integralCES_consumer/README.md

 API & consumer
 -------------
-This consumer is just an example, you don't need to take it all, just the API [icesSDKv0](https://github.com/aleph1888/integralCES_consumer/tree/master/includes/icesSDKv0)
+This consumer is just an example, you don't need to take it all, just the API [icesSDKv0](https://github.com/aleph1888/integralCES_consumer/tree/master/includes/icesSDKv0).

 Procedure
 --------------
-1) [Wrap API entrypoint](https://github.com/aleph1888/integralCES_consumer/blob/master/includes/myAPI.inc) with your own singleton class and configure it; you will need to [get in contact](integralces.net) to get credentials.
+1) [Wrap API entrypoint](https://github.com/aleph1888/integralCES_consumer/blob/master/includes/myAPI.inc) with your own singleton class and configure it; you will need to [get in contact](integralces.net) to receive credentials.

 2) Get the singleton and check for valid Client (representing your website) connection.
 <pre>